graphql/graphql-spec/spec/Section 3 -- Type System.md

 When expected as an input type, any string (such as `"4"`) or integer (such as `4` or `-4`) input value should be coerced to ID as appropriate for the ID formats a given GraphQL service expects.
-Any other input value, including float input values (such as `4.0`), must raise a query error indicating an incorrect type.
+Any other input value, including float input values (such as `4.0`), must raise a request error indicating an incorrect type.